-In satellite mode (if equipped), press to hear a brief sampling of the next channels.
+In satellite radio mode (if equipped), press and hold to hear a brief sampling of the next channels.
 Press again to stop.

-In CATEGORY MODE, press SCAN to hear a brief sampling of the channels in the selected category.
+In CATEGORY MODE, press SCAN to hear a brief sampling of channels in the selected category.
 Press again to stop.
 Satellite radio is available only with a valid SIRIUS subscription.
-Check with your authorized dealer for availability
+Check with your authorized dealer for availability.

-13. AM/FM: Press AM/FM to select AM/FM1/FM2.
+14. AM/FM: Press to select AM/FM1/FM2 frequency band.

-14. ON/OFF/Volume: Press VOL - PUSH to turn ON/OFF.
-Turn VOL - PUSH to increase/decrease volume.
+15. ON/OFF/Volume: Press to turn ON/OFF.
+Turn to increase/decrease volume.

-Note: If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition is turned back on.
+Note: If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.

-15. CD: Press CD to enter CD mode.
-If a CD is already loaded into the system, the CD play will begin where it ended last.
+16. CD: Press to enter CD/MP3 mode.
+If a CD/MP3 is already loaded into the system, CD/MP3 play will begin where it ended last.